dilshan-g/drupal-composer-kickstart/README.md

 4) Once the step three is done, you have to do a `vagrant reload`.
    - This is because, composer will put all drupal files/folders inside the html folder of your project root, we have to sync those files into `/var/www/html` in our vm.

-5) As the final step execute.
+5) As the final step execute,
 `drush si standard --site-name=Test --account-name=admin --account-pass=admin --account-mail=test@example.com --db-url=mysql://root:123@localhost/test1`
    - This will install Drupal 7 inside the vm